beginning of content

 If you are at high risk of syphilis, you will also be tested again around 6 weeks after your baby is born.

-Congenital syphilis may cause these serious complications:
+Congenital (present from birth) syphilis may cause these serious complications:

-You safely take treatment for syphilis while pregnant.
+You can safely take treatment for syphilis while pregnant.
 If you treat your infection early, you can reduce the amount of damage congenital syphilis does to your baby.

 Can syphilis be prevented?